 It is not recommended.
 Tor is often too slow for streaming or large downloads.
 Many websites also block users coming from Tor exit nodes.
 A VPN is much more suitable for everyday internet use.

 So, does Tor have a built-in VPN?
 No, it doesn’t.
 Tor’s goal is anonymous, decentralized browsing.
-While a VPN’s goal is private, encrypted browsing from a central provider.
+VPNs provide private, encrypted access from a central provider.